qbead/qbeadWebsite/content/book/dancing.md

 ## Turning: Rotational Motion

-We've talked about moving through space in line, but now imagine a dancer's feet doing turn after turn and their arms outstretched in different configurations.
+We've talked about moving through space in a line, but now imagine a dancer's feet doing turn after turn and their arms outstretched in different configurations.
 Can you picture how their arms and feet move through space in small tight turns, like chaînés turns, and wide turns, like an attitude or a fouetté?